-We break down the best U.S. wireless carriers
+These are the best wireless carriers in the U.S.

-Best Wireless Carrier in the U.S. Android Central 2020
+Best wireless carrier in the U.S. Android Central 2022

-There are four major wireless carriers in the U.S. and they all have a different approach to the same goal.
-Luckily for the consumers, this competition helps drive these companies to make a better product.
-No matter your needs, there is a carrier for you.
-For most people, all of these carriers are likely to have some coverage for you.
-Overall, T-Mobile has great network performance and looks likely to continue to improve in the next few years in both 4G and 5G.
+Finding the best U.S. wireless carrier can be a bit daunting because they all have a different approach to the same goal.
+Luckily for the consumers, this competition helps drive these companies to continue to improve their networks and plans.
+So for most people, all of these carriers are likely to have some coverage appeal, whether it's LTE or 5G.
+Overall, T-Mobile is the best carrier thanks to improvements in its LTE coverage and the largest 5G network with great mid-band coverage already available.

-- Best Overall: T-Mobile
+- Best overall: T-Mobile

-- Best LTE Performance: Verizon
+- Best mmWave 5G: Verizon

-- International and Prepaid: Google Fi
+- Best for international users: Google Fi

-- Unlimited Prepaid: Visible
+- Best unlimited prepaid: Visible

-Best Overall: T-Mobile
+Best overall: T-Mobile

-T-Mobile has continued to improve its network consistently over the past few years with some of the biggest improvements coming in its 5G network.
-T-Mobile has used to start its 5G network as well as improve its LTE network, with a focus on a wide range of 5G spectrum.
-With the conclusion of its purchase of Sprint, T-Mobile has added even more spectrum at the mid-band, which can adapt to work with its 5G phones, adding even more capacity and speed.
-You should always make sure you have coverage now before signing up but T-Mobile's 5G plan looks promising.
+T-Mobile has continued to improve its network consistently over the past few years, with some of the biggest improvements coming in its 5G network.
+T-Mobile has used low-band spectrum to start its 5G network and improve its LTE network coverage with mid-band 2.5GHz spectrum, adding more capacity where needed.
+This mid-band spectrum from its purchase of Sprint has allowed T-Mobile to get a serious lead in mid-band 5G as its competitors have had to delay C-band deployment into 2022.
+T-Mobile 5G now covers more than 300 million people, with more than 200 million covered by mid-band.

 T-Mobile has three main unlimited plans on its postpaid network.
 All of them include 5G support and an unlimited 3G speed hotspot.
 The baseline Essentials plan comes with unlimited talk, text, and LTE data.
-Prices start at $60 for one line and care discounted for each line added up to six lines.
-A family with four lines will be able to get connected for $120 per month.
+The price starts at $60 for one line and is discounted for each line added up to six.
+A family with four lines will be able to get connected for $105 per month thanks to a current promotion with a complimentary third line.

-The next plan, Magenta, offers 3G of LTE-speed hotspot data, Netflix on one screen if you add two or more lines, and international 2G data as well as 5GB of high-speed data in Mexico and Canada.
-Prices start at $70 per month for the first line with discounts for each additional line up to eight lines.
-A family with four lines will pay $140 per month and with this plan, taxes and fees are included.
+The next plan, Magenta, offers 5GB of LTE-speed hotspot data, Netflix on one screen if you add two or more lines, and international 2G data as well as 5GB of high-speed data in Mexico and Canada.
+Prices start at $70 per month for the first line, with discounts for each additional line up to eight lines.
+A family with four lines will pay $140 per month, and with this plan, taxes and fees are included.

-The most expensive plan is Magenta Plus and brings LTE-speed hotspot data up to 20G and upgrades Netflix to HD on two screens.
-International data speed is upgraded to 256kbps and video streaming comes in at HD resolutions compared to SD on the other plans.
-Starting at $80 per month for one line, this is a plan geared more towards heavy users that need more hotspot data.
-Still, taxes and fees are included and a family of four can get connected for $170 per month.
+The most expensive plan is Magenta MAX and brings LTE-speed hotspot data up to 40GB and upgrades Netflix to HD on two screens.
+International data speed is boosted to 256kbps, and video streaming comes in at HD resolutions compared to SD on the other plans.
+Starting at $80 per month for one line, this is geared more towards heavy users who need more hotspot data.
+Still, taxes and fees are included, and a family of four can get connected for $170 per month.

 Pros: